sioiokwong/apps/biodiesel/ABOUT.md

 **Project Impact**

-Our project makes a real-world impact in addressing the challenge by utilizing waste products to create energy.
+Our project makes a real-world impact by utilizing waste products to create energy.
 Our products are designed to utilize university and lab waste to make usable products with the long term goal of establishing a zero waste process.
 The Biodiesel Program also accepts donations of used cooking oil to be turned into biodiesel.
 For buinesses and instituions in the Chicago area Loyola has a professional oil collection service (Green Grease Environmental) who can pick-up cooking oil at restaurants, cafeterias, or food processing facilities at no cost.

 ### Biofuel